cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 **Q:** What is cyber~Auction?<br>
 **A:** cyber\~Auction is part of the initial distribution games.
 The goal of cyber\~Auction is to focus on all types of users.
 It will take place after the end of the previous games.

-The auction will last for 888 rounds that last for 23 hours each (a little over 851 days).
+The auction will last for 888 rounds that last for 24 hours each.
 Every round has an equal amount of THC at skate.
 The more you donate and the less has been donated by others on that same day the more you can gain.
 After the end of the distribution, participants will be able to unlock their THC tokens and use them as they wish, e.i. transfer, trade, etc. As a result of the auction, the community will have access to all the donated ETH within the Aragon organization.

 One more mega important part of the auction to remember, are the creative powers of THC.
 If you vest your THC tokens for the period of the auction - you receive 1 CYB token for each locked THC token for the duration of the auction!